 Fast forward a few projects, like laying new brick, building out the bell shape, installing the insert, laying tile etc, and we come to the mantle.
 At first we really liked the clean look of the completed fireplace, but our first Christmas in the house was coming and I really wanted to hang our stockings on a mantle!

 After looking at ready-made mantles for sale online, we did not see anything we loved.
 We decided to make our own using sources found at a bigbox home improvement store.
 It turned out cheaper than those we first saw and it was the exact look and size we wanted.

-A before and after!
 As I mentioned earlier, before even considering the mantle, there was a ton of other work to do.
-This comparison shows some of the changes we made to the fireplace and the living room in general.
-Let’s get back to the DIY mantle, shall we?

 I came across unfinished corbels in my mantle search and asked my husband if there was a way to use them for our mantle.
+Coming across the corbels was the jumping off point for the mantle project!
 There are many corbel options online.
 Just type “corbel” in your search engine and a ton come up.
 You can choose from very simple designs to intricately carved pieces with faux aging.
-We went with something fairly simple that we found online at Home Depot.
+Of course you can forgo corbel brackets and opt for a floating shelf.